rust-lang/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 (Version 6).[^llvm-and-covmap-versions]

 [^llvm-and-covmap-versions]:
-The Rust compiler (as of <!-- date-check: --> Jan 2023) supports _LLVM Coverage Mapping Format_ 6.
+The Rust compiler (as of <!-- date-check: --> Feb 2023) supports _LLVM Coverage Mapping Format_ 6.
-It was introduced in _LLVM 13_, which is, as of <!-- date-check: Jan 2023 --> this writing, the minimum supported LLVM version.
+It was introduced in _LLVM 13_, which was the minimum supported LLVM version [until early 2023].
 The Rust compiler will automatically use the most up-to-date coverage mapping format version that is compatible with the compiler's built-in version of LLVM.